Areas of Focus

 The Study commenced in July of 2020 and is tracking for completion in March of 2021.
 A comprehensive written report will be produced and a series of formal presentations to countywide stakeholders will be held in March and April.

-New Behavioral Health Study
+2021 Behavioral Health Study

 Food Security Council